 You will need to request a dependent I-20 form from the International Student Services Office.
 Your dependents must apply to the US Embassy/Consulate for F-2 entry visa stamps.
 They must also present the dependent I-20, evidence of financial resources, and evidence of intent to return home.
 They may also be asked to present a copy of your transcript.

 Can I take English classes at TU before enrolling in academic courses?

 Yes, The University of Tulsa offers conditional academic admission and permits students to begin studies at our English Institute for International Students (EIIS) prior to enrolling in academic courses.
 Interested students should complete the International Undergraduate Admission form and indicate that they wish to fulfill the English requirement by studying at TU’s EIIS.
-Upon official acceptance to TU, a place will be reserved in the English program for the student and upon successful completion of the EIIS and submission of one of the English proficiency requirements listed in here, the student will be permitted to select academic courses.
+Upon official acceptance to TU, a place will be reserved in the English program for the student and following successful completion of the EIIS and submission of one of the English proficiency requirements listed in here, the student will be permitted to select academic courses.

 Can I take English Institute classes at the same time that I am taking academic classes?